Connect2IC/connect2ic/README.md

 # Connect2IC
 A toolkit which makes it trivial to support any wallet or identity provider, and make authenticated calls to canisters.
 ## Introduction
 There are many new wallets coming out and adding support for these isn't always easy.
-Who wants to open several different cryptic or sometimes non-existent documentation sites?
-Now you don't have to anymore.
-With only a few lines of code you get working auth for all the most popular providers.
+Connect2ic allows you to get fully working for the most popular providers with only a few lines of code.
 Use the already styled `<Dialog />` component or feel free to create your own.
 Connect2ic gives you full control and additionally provides you with convenient helper utilities such as `useCanister()` or `useTransaction()`.

 ## Supported providers
 - [Internet Identity](https://identity.ic0.app/)